 Web hosting is what makes your website accessible on the internet.
-If you’re paying for it, it means you’re renting a physical server space to run and store your website on 24/7.
+If you’re paying for it, it means you’re renting physical server space to run and store your website on 24/7.

 Some agencies that specialise in website development also offer web hosting services.
 But you should double-check the specifics of their hosting offer.

 - Good web hosting can in fact improve your site’s SEO.
-Web hosting directly affects your website’s speed, which is one of the key factors of a good website. especially, since around 50% of visitors leave a website if it doesn’t load in first 3 seconds.
+Web hosting directly affects your website’s speed, which is one of the key factors of a good website. especially, since around 50% of visitors leave a website if it doesn’t load in the first 3 seconds.

 - Choose a reliable web hosting service, with a high guaranteed uptime (most of the industry offers 99.9% uptime).